slurmulon/bach/docs/guide.md

 ]
 ```

-We can see that the example using variables has more lines but ultimately has less repetition.
+We can see that the example using variables has more a couple more lines, but more importantly it has less repetition.

 This is advantageous because if we wanted to say, change `Bm` to `Bm7`, we only have to make that change in one place instead of three.